FEI38750/MTD/README.md

 <addr><pre><code>URL=https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 curl $URL > miniconda-installer.sh
 bash miniconda-installer.sh -b</code></pre>
-Conda will be installed in your home directory, such as path: ~/miniconda3
+Conda then will be installed in your home directory, such as path: ~/miniconda3
-* File management software such as FileZilla (https://filezilla-project.org/download.php?show_all=1) can help you to manage your files on HPC.
+* Tips: file management software such as FileZilla (https://filezilla-project.org/download.php?show_all=1) can help you to manage your files on HPC.